-FI may, according to Chapter 2, section 1 of the supervision act, decide that a firm shall have a specific own funds requirement in excess of the minimum level that otherwise applies (that is, on top of what is required by the Capital Requirements Regulation and the buffer act).
+FI may, according to Chapter 2, section 1 of the special supervision of credit institutions and investment firms bill, decide that a firm shall have a specific own funds requirement in excess of the minimum level that otherwise applies (that is, on top of what is required by the Capital Requirements Regulation and the capital buffers bill).
 Decisions on such a specific own funds requirement can be made if FI, in connection with a review and evaluation, finds that it is needed to cover the risks to which the firm exposes the financial system (systemic risks).
 Read more on the specific own funds requirement in section 2.

-Furthermore, Chapter 10, section 2 point 4 of the supervision act states that the Government or the authority designated by the Government may issue regulations regarding the circumstances that are to be observed when establishing an appropriate own funds level in connection with a review and evaluation of a firm.
-By reason thereof, it follows that section 9 of the prudential requirements and capital buffers ordinance, that FI, in its supervision, shall follow the provisions regarding the supervisory review and evaluation process in Articles 97-101 of the Capital Requirements Directive.
-The provisions of the Directive set out that the competent authorities shall evaluate the risk that a firm poses to the financial system.
-Furthermore, it is set out in the bill for the supervision act and buffer act, prop.
-2013/14:228, that FI, within the framework of decisions on specific own funds requirements following a review and evaluation, also ought to be able to give due consideration to the risk to which the institution exposes the financial system (systemic risks), see section 11.3.1
+Furthermore, Chapter 10, section 2 point 4 of the special supervision of credit institutions and investment firms bill states that the government or the authority designated by the government may issue regulations regarding the circumstances that are to be observed when establishing an appropriate own funds level in connection with a review and evaluation of a firm.
+A proposal for an ordinance supported by the authorisation has not yet been presented, but the proposal referred to the Council on Legislation expresses that FI, within the framework of decisions on specific own funds requirements following a review and evaluation, also ought to be able to give due consideration to the risk to which the institution exposes the financial system (systemic risks), see section 11.3.1 of the proposal referred to the Council on Legislation.

-In the opinion of FI, as stated in section 3.3.3, the need for a higher loss-bearing capacity in the Swedish financial system is matched by a total capital surcharge of 5 percentage points for the four most systemically important bank groups.
+In the opinion of FI, as stated in section 3.3.3, the need for a higher lossbearing capacity in the Swedish financial system is currently matched by a total capital surcharge of 5 percentage points for the four most systemically important bank groups.
 Three percentage points of the capital need are made up of the systemic risk buffer.
 The remaining 2 percentage points shall therefore be covered by a surcharge for systemic risks within the Pillar 2 basic requirement.
 The reasons for why FI is choosing to cover part of the capital need for systemic risk in Pillar 2 were provided in section 3.3.3.